 Knowing how to schedule tweets can prove to be a game-changer for your brand.
 Twitter is one of the few social media platforms that can help spread your message to a vast audience quickly.
 It is such a popular site that approximately 500 million tweets are made every day!
 Owing to such a huge ocean of tweets, the average shelf life of a tweet has come down to just 18 minutes.

-This means that if you want your profile to be discovered, you need to be active on the platform.
+This means that if you want your profile to be discovered, you need to be active on the platform by posting your tweets by using social media scheduler.
 Posting a minimum of 3-4 share-worthy tweets a day and constantly engaging with your audience is what it takes to go viral on Twitter.
 It is not advisable to automate the engagement, but you can at least take care of the former part.

 Considering the possibility of spending too much time uploading tweets, being able to drop tweets while you’re working, sleeping, or eating is such a relief.
 And scheduling your tweets ahead of time can bring you this relief.
 You can create schedules for a month in advance which leaves you with abundant time to concentrate on other things.

 Using the native Twitter web app, you can only schedule one tweet at a time.
 This can be time-consuming, especially as a brand.
 To bulk schedule tweets in advance, you need to take the help of a social media scheduling tool that lets you schedule multiple tweets on multiple accounts at once.

 RecurPost is one such tool that will suffice for all your scheduling needs.
 Let’s see how you can schedule tweets in a jiffy using RecurPost and also natively on Twitter.

 - 6 Tips To Go Viral on Twitter

 – Use relevant hashtags

 - Frequently Asked Questions Regarding Tweets